Organic food vs. Male fertility

 Top foods for happy sperm

 What’s just right for male fertility is the Mediterranean diet.
 This diet is characterized by a rich consumption of omega‑3 fatty acids, whose increased intake has been shown to improve sperm count, motility and structure.
 At the same time, they also improve their energy metabolism, which means that sperm are really energized and would swim slowly across the English Channel.
-So try to regularly include oily sea fish, nuts, vegetable oils (especially olive) or flaxseeds and chia seeds in your diet.
+So try to regularly include oily sea fish, nuts, vegetable oils (especially olive) and flax or chia seeds in your diet.

-If a spermogram shows sperm a little sad or lazy, supplementation with vitamins B12, folic acid, selenium or zinc can also help, which are not only involved in the production of male sex cells but can also increase the number of motile sperm.
+If a spermogram shows sperm a little sad or lazy, supplementation with vitamin B12, folic acid, selenium or zinc can also help, which are not only involved in the production of male sex cells but can also increase the number of motile sperm.

 Wise words of wisdom in conclusion